vparpoil/xlsx-export-site/docs/tutorial-basics/host-the-template.md

 ## Use the API dashboard to upload the template file

-:::danger Warning
+:::caution

 This is not working yet.
 We are working on it.
+Please use the self-hosting option for now.

 :::